spitulax/gripper/README.md

 <h4 align="center">Simple and easy to use screenshot utility for Wayland for just works out-of-the box experience</h4>

-Gripper is an alternative to [grimblast](https://github.com/hyprwm/contrib/blob/main/grimblast) and [grimshot](https://github.com/OctopusET/sway-contrib/blob/master/grimshot).
+Gripper is an alternative to [grimblast](https://github.com/hyprwm/contrib/blob/main/grimblast) and [grimshot](https://github.com/OctopusET/sway-contrib/blob/master/grimshot) that works for both compositors.
 Gripper runs [grim](https://sr.ht/~emersion/grim/) under the hood, but makes it easier to use by providing "alias" of common operations in grim that are often compositor-specific.
 Also copies screenshot to clipboard and sends notification on completion.